p2devs/InkNest/README.md

 </div>

 <p align="left">
-  InkNest is a free mobile app offering a vast collection of comics and anime across genres like superheroes, sci-fi, fantasy, and manga.
+  InkNest is a free mobile app offering a vast collection of comics and manga across genres like superheroes, sci-fi, fantasy, and manga.
 Enjoy a seamless experience with user-friendly navigation and customizable settings.
 Stay updated with the latest releases and classics.
 With InkNest, your favorite stories and characters are always at your fingertips.
 </p>

 > **🌟 Star this repository to support the developer and encourage further development of the application**